ZoeChanRY/ZoeChanRY/README.md

 - Excited about using data to make a real-world impact.
 - 2 years of industrial experience in leading finance and tech companies.
 - "Your enthusiasm is intimidating everyone🔥" -- as expressed by my friends.
-- Proud owner of a Bichon Frisé named Lucky🐶, passionate about skiing🎿, ice skating⛸️, skateboarding🛹, yoga🧘, and jazz dancing💃.
+- Proud owner of a Bichon Frisé named Lucky🐶, passionate about snowboarding🏂, climbing🧗, yoga🧘, and dancing💃.

 ## About Me